chat icon

 Despite the challenges of the project, the Konecta team covered the entire locker room and offices, so coaches and players could connect on their cellular devices.
 That meant the team had enough signal both to communicate with each other and with recruits.

 Whether your team is made up of athletes or salespeople, WilsonPro connectivity systems can help your team connect.
-Download our Buyer’s Guide or contact us to learn more.
+Contact us to learn more.

 Next